AyrtonCR/learning-the-ropes/README.md

 ## Steps to take to build site

 1. Identify and create core files with standard file names
-2. Add basic layout to some forms and prepare to work on index.html
+2. Add basic layout to some files and prepare to work on index.html
 3. Add as much of the html layout as possible using JS React
 4. Create a photo database with ripped photos from the current site
 5. Break apart index.html into components and modules